saipraneshm/ToDoApp/README.md

-# Pre-work - *ToDoApp*
+# Pre-work - *Taskly*

-**ToDoApp** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+**Taskly** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.

 Submitted by: **Sai Pranesh Mukkala**